Need Help? Give us a call.

-If you apply but don’t qualify—for example, if you only own 10% of the business in question—they’ll let you know right away, providing an Adverse Action Notice with the reasons why so you won’t waste time on an application that’s not likely to work out.
+If you apply but your Lending Club loan is denied and you don’t qualify—for example, if you only own 10% of the business in question—they’ll let you know right away, providing an Adverse Action Notice with the reasons why so you won’t waste time on an application that’s not likely to work out.

 You might also complete the 5 minute application and find that your business isn’t approved for a loan based on your information.
 If that’s the case, Lending Club lets you know immediately and explains why you were denied with an Adverse Action Notice.
 They provide the means to follow up and learn more with their contact information.

 If you meet the requirements, you’ll receive a loan offer customized for your business in a matter of seconds.